 Hundreds of women have taken legal action against GSK, alleging that Zofran caused their children to develop congenital defects.

 The lawsuits also allege that GSK promoted Zofran off-label for morning sickness despite never establishing the safety of the drug for this use in a single clinical study.
 Plaintiffs allege that, lacking sufficient data, they had no way of knowing whether Zofran was a safe and effective treatment for morning sickness.
-Many say that, had they known of birth defect risks, they never would have taken the drug.
+Many say that, had they known of the birth defect risks, they never would have taken the drug.